Tutorial: Web Testing (JavaScript)¶

 Track and Learn Object Using the Web Spy¶

-This section will demonstrate how you can use Rapise to inspect the objects in a web page and Learn them for testing.
+This section will demonstrate how you can use Rapise to inspect the objects on a web page and learn them for testing.
 This is useful in cases where you have more complex applications to test and you need to pick specific objects.
-For example you may want to select one of the books in the grid based on its name rather than its row number (which may change if you add books).
+For example, you may want to select one of the books in the grid based on its name rather than its row number (which may change if you add books).

-On the toolbar expand the dropdown list for the Spy tool and make sure that Web
+On the toolbar, expand the Spy tool's dropdown list and ensure Web

 is selected:

-tool icon and Rapise will start the Web Spy:
+tool icon and Rapise starts the Web Spy:

-Go back to the web page and login to the library information system with the same login/password (librarian/librarian) and click on the Book Management
+Go back to the web page and log in to the Library Information System with the same login/password (librarian

-menu item so that the list of books is displayed:
+menu item so the list of books is displayed:

-Now back in the Web Spy, click on the Get Snapshot
+Now back in the Web Spy, click the Get Snapshot

-Once it has loaded the DOM tree, you can expand/collapse the elements to see how the web page is constructed.
-This is useful when testing an application since many of the HTML elements on a page may be used for layout purposes and will not be visible in the browser.
-In the example page, we have expanded some of the nodes to display the main section of the page and the table that contains the list of books.
+Once the DOM tree has loaded, you can expand/collapse the elements to see how the web page is constructed.
+This is useful when testing an application as many HTML elements on a page may be used for layout purposes and might not be visible in the browser.
+In the example page, we've expanded some of the nodes to display the main section of the page and the table that contains the list of books.

 In addition, you can use the Track (Ctrl+T)

-tool to select an item in the web page and then have it be highlighted in the DOM tree.
-For example if we want to find the cell that contains the book title
+tool to select an item on the web page and then have it highlighted in the DOM tree.
+For example, if you want to find the cell that contains the book title Amsterdam

-, simply press Ctrl+T on the keyboard, move the mouse over the cell in the webpage**, wait until the red highlighting rectangle appears** and then click Ctrl+T again.
-Rapise will now highlight that item in the DOM Tree automatically:
+, simply press Ctrl+T on the keyboard, move the mouse over the cell in the webpage, wait until the red highlighting rectangle appears, and then click Ctrl+T again.
+Rapise now highlights that item in the DOM tree automatically:

-You can see all of the properties of this HTML element displayed on the right, specifically:
+You can see all the properties of this HTML element displayed on the right, specifically:

 - tagName of the element (td),